-- What will make you open a trade?
+- When will you enter the trade?

 As mentioned before, fear and greed can lead to irrational decisions that you wouldn't normally make.
 The main benefit of having a trading plan is to remove these emotional feelings from your trading.
 It also creates a process that is easily repeatable.
 Repeatability is an important factor to help learn from mistakes and having the ability to see flaws in the trades you place.
 Without a plan it becomes very difficult to improve as a trader and keep moving forward.